Here’s a look at concussions in the National Football League. A concussion is a type of traumatic brain injury caused by a blow to the head.

-October 20, 2010 - NFL Commissioner Goodell issues a memo to all 32 teams that warns of possible suspensions for offenders that violate the "playing rules that unreasonably put the safety of another player in jeopardy have no place in the game, and that is especially true in the case of hits to the head and neck.”
+October 20, 2010 - Goodell issues a memo to all teams that warns of possible suspensions for “violations of the playing rules that unreasonably put the safety of another player in jeopardy.”
+He says this “is especially true in the case of hits to the head and neck.”

-February 17, 2011 - Former Chicago Bears defensive back Dave Duerson, 50, commits suicide with a gunshot wound to the chest rather than his head so his brain can be researched for chronic traumatic encephalopathy (CTE).
-Boston University researchers find CTE in Duerson’s brain, the same disease found in other deceased NFL players.
+February 17, 2011 - Former Chicago Bears defensive back Dave Duerson, 50, kills himself with a gunshot wound to the chest rather than his head so his brain can be researched for CTE.
+Boston University researchers find CTE in Duerson’s brain.

 August 17, 2011 - A class action lawsuit against the NFL over concussion-related injuries is filed by former players.
 Former Atlanta Falcons safety Ray Easterling is listed as the lead plaintiff.
 On April 19, 2012, Easterling, 62, dies by suicide.
 An autopsy finds signs of CTE.